DevExpress/devextreme-documentation/concepts/05 Widgets/NumberBox/00 Overview.md

-The **NumberBox** is a widget that displays a numeric value and allows a user to modify it by typing in a value, and incrementing or decrementing it using the keyboard or mouse.
+The **NumberBox** is a UI component that displays a numeric value and allows a user to modify it by typing in a value, and incrementing or decrementing it using the keyboard or mouse.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/NumberBox/Overview/"
 }

 The following code adds the **NumberBox** to your page.
-The simplest configuration of the widget requires only a [value](/api-reference/10%20UI%20Widgets/dxNumberBox/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxNumberBox/Configuration/#value') to be specified.
+The simplest configuration of the UI component requires only a [value](/api-reference/10%20UI%20Widgets/dxNumberBox/1%20Configuration/value.md '/Documentation/ApiReference/UI_Widgets/dxNumberBox/Configuration/#value') to be specified.
 In addition, you can specify the [placeholder](/api-reference/10%20UI%20Widgets/dxTextEditor/1%20Configuration/placeholder.md '/Documentation/ApiReference/UI_Widgets/dxNumberBox/Configuration/#placeholder') to be displayed when the number box is empty.

 ---
 ##### jQuery